To write something and leave it behind us,

 Divine Wind is a cybernetic courtroom thriller flavored with

-a young black man accused of simple burglary leads him to the
+young black man accused of simple burglary leads him to the federal

-federal courts for a determination of whether a self-aware machine,
+courts for a determination of whether a self-aware machine, a synthesis

-a synthesis of genetic engineering and computer science, is entitled
+of genetic engineering and computer science, is entitled to the

-with a law degree.
+a law degree.
 But what next?
-Returning from a long stay under
+Returning from a long stay under the

-Cedrick P. Collins, Esq., is a former longshoreman who earned
+P. Collins, Esq., is a former longshoreman who earned his law degree

-his law degree from correspondence school and is now the most
+from correspondence school and is now the most charismatic, elegantly

-charismatic, elegantly dressed, and silver tongued African American
+dressed, and silver tongued African American criminal defense lawyer

 Click